 ADOPTION LEVEL OF MODERN SORGHUM PRODUCTION TECHNOLOGY IN HARYANA

-DHARMENDER KUMAR, PARDEEP KUMAR CHAHAL* AND B. S. GHANGHAS
+DHARMENDER SINGH, PARDEEP KUMAR CHAHAL* AND B. S. GHANGHAS

 Department of Extension Education

 CCS Haryana Agricultural University, Hisar-125 004 (Haryana), India*(e-mail : firstname.lastname@example.org)

 (Received : 3 December 2019; Accepted : 16 December 2019)